SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Full Defense
 A character who foregoes all of her actions for a round to completely protect herself from attacks makes a full defense.
-The total rolled by the skill plus 10 takes the place of the base combat diﬃculty from the time the character makes the full defense on her turn to her turn in the next round.
+The total rolled by the skill plus 10 takes the place of the base combat difficulty from the time the character makes the full defense on her turn to her turn in the next round.
 Full active defense value = any active defense skill roll + 10 Partial Defense
 A character who chooses to do something else in addition to guarding against attacks may take a partial defense.
-In this case, the active defense roll replaces the base combat diﬃculty from the time the character takes his turn in one round to his turn in the next round.
+In this case, the active defense roll replaces the base combat difficulty from the time the character takes his turn in one round to his turn in the next round.
 Partial active defense value = any active defense skill roll Since the character is taking multiple actions, the multi-action